 View this video with Matt Maher, and other interviews with JOY FM artists videos on the JOY FM YouTube Channel.

-And those ashes you see folks wearing on their foreheads at the start of Lent?
+And those ashes you see folks wearing on their foreheads in the shape of a cross at the start of Lent?

 They’re actually burned-up palm branches from last year’s Palm Sunday.
 Back in the day, palms were a big deal, symbolizing victory and even rebellion.
 When Jesus rolled into Jerusalem with everyone waving palms, it was like a silent shout for change.